Share Prices & Company Research

 Before joining KPMG, James, a Chartered Wealth Manager, spent nearly seven years as a UK Equity Manager for the West Yorkshire Pension Fund, managing around £500m of UK equities.
 James spent the formative part of his private client investment management career with Rathbone Investment Management.

-In addition to his Main Board and Executive Board responsibilities, James is also Head of Redmayne Bentley’s Strategic Asset Allocation committee and manages our MPS proposition.
+In addition to his Main Board and Executive Board responsibilities, James is also responsible for our Financial Planning Service.

 In 2021 James became an Equity Partner of the firm and sits on both the Main and Executive Boards.